Karan-Malik/prepdata/README.md

 ```

 Arguments: <br><br>
-*df*- dataframe to be used.
+*df*- dataframe to be used (pandas.DataFrame).

-*ohe*- Method used for converting categorical columns
+*ohe*- Method used for converting categorical columns (Boolean)

        Possible values- True for one hot encoding, False for label encoding

 *dropFirst*- Method to determine whether dummy variable is to be discarded or not.
-Valid only if ohe=True.
+Valid only if ohe=True (Boolean).

        Possible values- True for dropping dummy variable, otherwise False